Feds ponder how much to pay illegal immigrants

 The American Civil Liberties Union, which is leading negotiations on behalf of the migrants, didn’t respond to a request for comment.

-Family separations came out of then-President Trump’s get-tough approach to illegal border crossings by families, who were exploiting a loophole that allowed many adults who brought their children to be caught and released into communities.
+Family separations came out of Mr. Trump’s get-tough approach to illegal border crossings.
+Families were exploiting a loophole that allowed many adults who brought children across the border to be caught and released into American communities.

-Under the zero-tolerance policy, Homeland Security and the Justice Department decided to prosecute the parents for illegal entry, a misdemeanor.
-That meant jailing them — and since there are no family facilities in federal jails, the children were separated and put into government-run shelters.
+Under the zero-tolerance policy, the Homeland Security and Justice departments decided to prosecute the parents for illegal entry, a misdemeanor.
+That meant jailing them.
+Because federal jails have no family facilities, the children were put into government-run shelters.

 But the government lacked the capacity to reunite the families after the parents were released from jail, and in many cases parents were deported without their children.